 In other words, the tax relief given to each individual is the actual SRS contribution he/she made in the preceding year.

-In addition, the contributions can be used to purchase various investment instruments, the returns of which will be tax-free before withdrawal.
+In addition, the contributions can be used to purchase various investment instruments, the returns of which will be tax-free before the withdrawal.

-Tax relief will be automatically granted based on information given by SRS operators – DBS Bank, OCBC Bank, and United Overseas Bank (UOB).
+Tax relief will be automatically granted based on the information given by SRS operators – DBS Bank, OCBC Bank, and United Overseas Bank (UOB).

 What are the disadvantages of the SRS scheme?